The major cases successfully litigated by the Prison Law Office include cases in the following categories:

 -

 Armstrong v.
-Davis (BPT)
+Newsom

 A federal District Court judge issued an injunction, ordering the Board of Prison Terms to remedy its shocking and appalling failure to comply with the Americans with Disabilities Act during parole hearings.
 The order came after a trial during which one prisoner told of having to leave his wheelchair behind to crawl upstairs to a hearing, a deaf prisoner told the judge he was shackled during his hearing and could not communicate with the sign language interpreter, and a blind inmate said he was offered no help with complicated written materials.
 The injunction was upheld by the Ninth Circuit Court of Appeals in an opinion published at (2001) 275 F.3d 849.

-Additional information and documents concerning this on-going case
+Additional documents concerning this case -

 Clark v.
 California